Rubyseher/Air-Pollution-Forecasting-AI-Geospatial-Model/README.md

 To develop a **grid-based, 1 km × 1 km AI model** that predicts PM2.5 and PM10 across the study region using 5+ years of hourly satellite, weather, and ground-based data.

 ---
-Here is a **brief, safe, high-level README** that **does not reveal methodology, data sources, or anything others can copy**.
-You can paste this directly into GitHub.

----

 # 🌍 Air Pollution Forecasting – 1 km × 1 km Grid Project